Illegal Immigrant With Fake ID Collects Nearly $400K In Welfare Benefits

 Parenthetically, California is a jurisdiction that issues driver’s licenses to illegal immigrants.

-That suspect took the identity of a Florida resident Abraham Riojos who had no idea he was the victim of identity theft, the Union-Tribune added.
+That suspect took the identity of a Florida resident Abraham Riojos who had no idea he was the victim of identity theft, the Union-Tribune noted.
 Law enforcement investigators have yet to figure out how the defendant seized upon the other man’s identity, but say that the two men don’t know each other.

 Apparently the feds finally got wind of the rip-off when the Social Security Administration began routinely checking in 2014 as to whether Anduaga was still eligible for disability benefits, and questions arose as to where he actually lived.
-In the meantime, he reportedly pocketed about $250,000 in federal Supplemental Security Income (SSI benefits), which are only supposed to be awarded to U.S. residents or visa holders who live in the U.S., plus California healthcare coverage amounting to about $113,000, and about $3,500 in food stamps.
+In the meantime, he reportedly pocketed about $250,000 in federal Supplemental Security Income (SSI) benefits, which are only supposed to be awarded to U.S. residents or visa holders who live in the U.S., plus California healthcare coverage amounting to about $113,000, and about $3,500 in food stamps.

 Border patrol officers arrested Anduaga on November 28, 2017, at a pedestrian border crossing in San Ysidro pursuant to an arrest warrant under another name.
 He allegedly traveled back and forth by the same route several times each week and allegedly has a criminal history under 21 different names.